-2. A molecular species SHOULD be represented using a glyph defined in Appendix A.2.
+- 1. A molecular species glyph MUST NOT contact any nucleic acid backbone with any part of its bounding box. - A molecular species SHOULD be represented using a glyph defined in Appendix A.2.
 In this case, the species MUST be contained within at least one of the glyph's associated terms.
-In terms of SBOL 2 data models, this means the glyph is equal to or a parent of at least one of the types for the associated ComponentDefinition.
+In terms of the SBOL 2 data model, this means the glyph is equal to or a parent of at least one of the types for the associated ComponentDefinition.
 Moreover, the glyph used SHOULD be the RECOMMENDED variant of the most specific applicable glyph.

 Note that novel glyphs not defined in Appendix A.2 MAY be used, but SHOULD be proposed for adoption as described in Section 5.3.